facebook/react-native-website/docs/the-new-architecture/pure-cxx-modules.md

 ## 1. Create the JS specs

 Pure C++ Turbo Native Modules are Turbo Native Modules.
-They needs a specification file (also called spec file) so that Codegen can create the scaffolding code for us.
+They need a specification file (also called spec file) so that Codegen can create the scaffolding code for us.
 The specification file is also what we use to access the Turbo Native Module in JS.

-Specs files need to be written in a typed JS dialect.
+Spec files need to be written in a typed JS dialect.
 React Native currently supports Flow or TypeScript.

 1. Inside the root folder of your app, create a new folder called `specs`.
 2. Create a new file called `NativeSampleModule.ts` with the following code: